oskarth/praxis/README.md

 *November 8, 2015.
 Took day off.*

 *November 9, 2015.
 String reverse in C. Solved in 9m but didn't use string stdlib.
 OK but do again in a month or so for fluency.*

+*November 10, 2015.
+Word search in Clojure.
+Started yesterday, took ~5h in two tries.
+Fun!
+Not mastered, and maybe not optimal strategy, but pretty satisfied with it.*